 And that’s about it.
 An entire online store in record time.

 We hope this guide has helped you create and launch your own unique Shopify store from scratch.
-While the website takes the hassle away from users by automating and speeding the entire process, it is still an achievement worth celebrating.
+While the website takes the hassle away from users by automating and speeding up the entire process, it is still an achievement worth celebrating.
 You are now officially the proud owner of your very own eCommerce store and a Shopify merchant.

 All that remains is for you to start profiting from your business venture.
 We hope that with our extensive guide and Shopify website-building insight, your business can get going on its journey to becoming a prominent member of the eCommerce community.